 Is this part of the 5% assessment of fires less than 300 acres: The Forest Service is required to assess 5% of all fires less than 300 acres per forest that use aerially delivered retardant and where avoidance areas occur.
-This is a separate reporting process (see ASSESSMENT OF FIRES LESS THAN 300 ACRES IN SIZE form) however, if misapplication of retardant occurs within an avoidance area and this report of a misapplication is part of that 5% please indicate yes.
+This is a separate reporting process (please complete the ASSESSMENT OF FIRES LESS THAN 300 ACRES IN SIZE form) however, if misapplication of retardant occurs within an avoidance area and this report of a misapplication is part of that 5%, please indicate yes.

-Mis-application (exception or accidental): please indicate if the misapplication occurred as an accidental drop or an intended application to fire when human life or public safety is threatened and the use of retardant can be reasonably expected to alleviate the threat (FS exception) or one of the 3 DOI exceptions (see Red Book, Chapter 12).
+Application (exception or accidental): please indicate if the application occurred as an accidental drop or an intended application to fire when human life or public safety is threatened and the use of retardant can be reasonably expected to alleviate the threat (FS exception.
+Please refer to Red Book, Chapter 12 for exceptions for other agencies.